Battle of Hainan Island: Nationalist preparations

-ROC forces included perhaps 200,000 regular troops and militia.
+ROC forces included perhaps 200,000 regular troops and militiamen.
 Seymour Topping from The New York Times reported 140,000 troops, including 80,000 veterans.
 Many had been evacuated from the mainland and were demoralized and poorly supplied; they were also accompanied by refugees.
 Most of the defenders were concentrated around Haikou.
-The ROC air force and navy were better equipped than the Communists, with 25 warplanes and 50 military ships.
+The ROC air force and navy were better equipped than the communists, with 25 warplanes and 50 military ships.

-General Xue Yue was assigned to defend Hainan in late-1949.
-He launched a suppression campaign in early 1950; the Hainan Communists were "devastated" in February but were not eliminated.
+General Xue Yue was assigned to defend Hainan in late 1949.
+He launched a suppression campaign in early 1950; the Hainan communists were "devastated" in February but not eliminated.

-The ROC government concentrated on defending Taiwan and denied most requests for reinforcement and materiel.
+The ROC government concentrated on defending Taiwan and denied most requests for reinforcement and material.

 Invasion

 Preliminary attacks

-The ROC bombed Communists bases on Hainan and the Leizhou Peninsula with impunity; the latter had practically no anti-aircraft defences.

-From late-February 1950, the PLA reinforced the HIC through small scale landings.
-Most evaded detection.
-The strength of landing units was masked by dispersal.
-Larger movements occurred on March 10, 26, and 31 using dozens of junks.
+In the months leading up to the main landings, forces of the PLA conducted a series of preparatory moves aimed at degrading the defences of Hainan Island and positioning insurgent networks on‑island.
+The ROCAF employed air attacks against communist‑held bases on the Leizhou Peninsula and Hainan, with impunity because many of the coastal anti‑air defences were weak or absent.

+From late February 1950, the PLA began covert sea‑crossings and small landings onto Hainan via the Qiongzhou Strait.
+These probe operations used dozens of junks and small craft; many of the landings were dispersed and evaded detection by the ROC.
+According to one account, larger waves occurred on 10, 26 and 31 March, as the PLA placed reinforcements to strengthen the local communist guerrilla movement (the Hainan Independent Column) and to secure staging areas for the main assault.

 Main landings

-The main Communist amphibious assault started on the night of April 16.
+The main communist amphibious assault started on the night of 16 April.
 The troops crossed in 318 junks divided into multiple waves.
 A number of transports were sunk by the ROC air force and navy.
-Most of the campaign's 4000 Communist casualties occurred during the initial crossing.
-The Communist forces linked up quickly.
-The HIC prepared the beachheads and by the morning of April 17 over 100 thousand PLA troops had landed.
-Haikou in the north fell on April 23.
+Most of the campaign's 4,000 communist casualties occurred during the initial crossing.

+Once ashore, PLA forces advanced inland and linked up with the local guerilla forces of the HIC, which had already established control over significant interior areas and assisted by guiding landing forces, securing routes, and disrupting ROC rear areas.
+Haikou in the north fell on 23 April.
 The ROC defence disintegrated from disunity of command and lack of supplies.
+The ROC forces conducted a southward withdrawal while under pressure from the pursuing communists.
+Commanders and up to 70,000 troops and accompanying civilians embarked for evacuation, leaving much of the island’s defence unordered.

-The ROCs retreated southwards, pursued by the Communists.
-The ROC evacuated commanders and nearly 70 thousand troops and refugees.
-Sanya and Yulin in the south fell to the Communists within seven days of Haikou, allowing the PRC to proclaim victory on May 1.
+Sanya and Yulin in the south fell to the communists within a week of Haikou, allowing the PRC to proclaim victory on 1 May.